rmurphey/dojo-scaffold/README.md

   * [Documentation of the Dojo build system](http://docs.dojocampus.org/build/index)
   * [dojo.cache](http://docs.dojocampus.org/dojo/cache): Using module paths to specify the location of strings such as templates, which are then interned into your code at build time: `dojo.cache('myApp.templates', 'Thinger.html)`
+  * [A GitHub repo of my scratch pad for this article]